aaman-ee/RoboND/Third Project Submission/writeup_template.md

 ## Object Recognition Pipeline

-First we train all 8 objects using color and surface normal features.
+First we extract features from all 8 objects using color and surface normal features.
 The feature extraction was in the HSV color space for 100 different pose orientations for each object.
-SVM training with linear kernel was utilized.
-The confusion matrix reveals adequate recongintion results.
+SVM training for object recognition with linear kernel was utilized.
+The confusion matrix reveals adequate recognition results.